-LBK is grateful to Katja Lindenberg for discussions about first-passage problems.
-Discussions with John Norton, Dave Ferry and Wolfgang Porod about the Landauer theorem are appreciated.
+LBK is grateful to Katja Lindenberg for useful discussions about first-passage problems and Eleonora Alfinito and Cecilia Pennetta for valuable remarks during a seminar about this topic.
+Useful discussions with John Norton, Dave Ferry and Wolfgang Porod about the irreversibility of computation and the Landauer theorem are appreciated.